-Industrial design would not exist without prototypes.
-They allow us to test in real conditions what previously could be only presented on a computer screen.
-Before we begin the complex manufacturing process that can continue for many months, it is important to carry out a prototyping process.
-Determining the ergonomics and functionality of a design, and the accompanying impressions of the product are important points in the designer’s work.
+Industrial design could not exist without prototypes, through which we have a chance to check in real conditions what previously was presented only on a computer screen.
+Before we begin the complex and process-long production process of a given product, it is of great importance how we carry out the prototyping process.
+Determining the ergonomics, functionality of the project and the impressions accompanying the reception of a given product are very important points of the designer work.

-Design projects available through 3D printers are an opportunity to experiment with form and usability.
-3D printing is fast and low cost, so verifying 1:1 projects is a cost effective way to work on new models.
-It is easy to find structural errors or oversights in a model, and thus make changes that will affect the final acceptance of the product.
+Design projects available through 3D printers are a chance to experiment with form and usability.
+3D printing is characterized by speed and low cost of production, thanks to which verifying projects on a 1: 1 scale is a profitable part of working on new models.
+In the pattern created in this way, you can easily find any structural errors or omissions, and thus - make changes that will affect the final acceptance of the final product.